the-winner-is-a-tryhard/espn-fantasy-football-nuget/README.md

-# API v3 Update Required
+# Deprecation API v3 Update
-ESPN recently updated their web UI and APIs which broke this package.
-I'm currently working on updating this package and fully intend on maintaining it.
-In the meantime, this package cannot be used.
+ESPN updated their web UI and APIs which broke this package.
+My fantasy league is moving to Sleeper, so I no longer have any intention of updating this package.
 For more information, see [this GitHub issue](https://github.com/scottenriquez/espn-fantasy-football-nuget/issues/10).

 # ESPN Fantasy Football NuGet Package
 This is a NuGet package for interacting with ESPN's fantasy football API.